-Students receiving academic credit for a regularly-offered catalog course that does not ordinarily meet the Cultural Diversity requirement, completed during a Coker-led study abroad or study away experience, may apply the credit to the Cultural Diversity requirement, providing the course was pre-approved for Cultural Diversity credit.
+Student receiving academic credit for a regularly-offered catalog course that does not ordinarily meet the Cultural Diversity requirement, completed during a Coker-led study abroad or study away experience, may apply the credit to the Cultural Diversity requirement, providing the course was pre-approved for Cultural Diversity credit.

-Students wishing to receive Cultural Diversity credit for course work completed through an external agency or another collegiate institution during a study abroad or study away experience must submit a Transient Student Permission request to the Academic Records Office for approval by the Curriculum Committee and the Provost.
+Students wishing to receive Cultural Diversity credit for course work completed through an external agency or another collegiate institution during a study abroad or study away experience must submit a Transfer Credit for Continuing Students form to the Office of Academic Records for approval by the Curriculum Committee and the Provost.